 Ambiya (15, Indonesia) Treated for MDR-TB At Persahabatan Hospital, Jakarta

 People living with HIV are more vulnerable to contracting TB, and those under antiretroviral therapy (ART) often face the consequences of negative drug interactions.
-In 2018, it was estimated 862,000 HIV-positive people fell ill with TB, and that 56% among them were diagnosed.

 Once called « the disease of the poor », TB grows mainly among people living in situations of poverty and among vulnerable people, thus feeding the cycle of ill-health and poverty.
 Malnutrition or inadequate living conditions are determinants that drive the outbreak and spread of the disease.
 TB has a high incidence among marginalised and discriminated populations, whose access to information and healthcare is hindered.
 The role of communities in managing TB detection, diagnosis and treatment is essential in terms of human rights and gender approaches.
 In the same vein, strengthening public health systems is a key component of the fight against tuberculosis.